lsst-ts/ts_salkafka/doc/index.rst

 * ts_salobj
 * ts_idl
-* Built IDl files for all components you want to monitor.
+* Built IDL files for all components you want to monitor.

 .. _lsst.ts.salkafka-contributing: